allplans/.github/profile/README.md

-# Allplans
+# AllPans

-Allplans is the world's best schedule management service in the universe.
+AllPlans is the world's best schedule management service in the universe.

 <!--